ScorpionBytes/h3-cli/README.md

 ## Use cases

-* [**Automated NodeZero deployment.**](guides/touchless-nodezero.md) Learn how to deploy NodeZero on your Docker Host automatically, without having to manually copy+paste the NodeZero Launch Script, using h3-cli.
+* [**Automated NodeZero deployment using a NodeZero Runner.**](guides/touchless-nodezero.md) Learn how to use a NodeZero Runner to deploy NodeZero on your Docker Host automatically, without having to manually copy+paste the NodeZero Launch Script.
-* [**Automated scheduling.**](guides/recurring-pentests.md) Learn how to run pentests automatically on a regular schedule, for example once a week or once a month, using h3-cli.
+* [**Automated scheduling.**](guides/recurring-pentests.md) Learn how to run pentests automatically on a regular schedule, for example once a week or once a month.
+* [**Auto-injected credentials.**](guides/auto-inject-creds.md) Learn how to automatically inject credentials into a regularly scheduled pentest using a NodeZero Runner.
 * [**Monitoring pentests.**](guides/monitor-pentests.md) Learn how to monitor pentests using h3-cli.
 * [**Paginating results.**](guides/paginate-results.md) Learn how to paginate through large result sets using h3-cli.
 * [**JSON Parsing using `jq`.**](guides/json-parsing-with-jq.md) Learn how to leverage the power of `jq` to parse JSON responses